Ethylene oxide: La Canonja, Spain accident

 On 14 January 2020 in an industrial estate near Tarragona, an explosion of an ethoxylation reactor owned by the chemical company Industrias Quimicas de Oxido de Etileno (IQOXE, part of the CL Industrial Group) occurred.
 The accident launched substantial debris over a radius of about two and a half kilometers, one piece penetrating a distant home and killing an occupant.
 It is reported that at least three people were killed and seven injured as a direct result of the explosion.

 The company was, until the time of the explosion the only producer of ethylene oxide in Spain with an installed capacity of 140,000 tons/year.
 Half of that production was used to manufacture ethylene glycol for PET production.
 The accident will be investigated under EU regulations within the context of the European Agency for Safety and Health at Work.

 2020 sesame seeds contamination

 In September 2020, high levels of pesticides were found in 268 tonnes of sesame seeds from India.
 The contamination had a level of 1000 to 3500 times the limit of 0.05 milligrams per kilogram for ethylene oxide allowed in Europe.
-This pesticide is forbidden in Europe, it is known to be carcinogenic and mutagenic.
+This pesticide is forbidden in Europe, where it is recognized to be carcinogenic and mutagenic.
 A product recall was made, half of the products had an organic certification.

 In September, alert was raised by Belgium by RASFF, but the product has also been sold in other EU single market countries such as France and Ireland.

+Long term exposure of residents living near medical supply warehouses.

+Residents living near Cardinal Health's warehouse which holds sterilized medical supplies in El Paso Texas reported respiratory symptoms in 2021.
+Some sources estimate these large warehouses holding sterilized medical equipment out gasses more ethylene oxide than some sterilization plant due to laxer regulations.
+Further investigation discovered people living near these warehouses are being exposed to ethylene oxide levels greater than 1 in 10,000, the EPA's acceptability threshold.